Alien: Covenant: Plot

-As the team searches for missing members, Walter discovers Elizabeth's dissected corpse, used by David in his experiments.
+As the team searches for missing members, Walter discovers Elizabeth's dissected corpse, which David had used in his experiments.
 David admits to releasing the pathogen deliberately and expresses his disgust for humanity, which he believes is a dying species that his creations will replace.
-Walter challenges David, pointing out inaccuracies in his understanding of human history, suggesting David's conclusions are flawed.
-David seemingly disables Walter, unaware of his self-repair abilities.

-David attempts to use Daniels as a replacement for Elizabeth, but Walter intervenes, fighting him.
-Meanwhile, Dan Lope, another team member, is attacked by a facehugger and later pursued by the now fully grown xenomorph, which kills another team member named Cole after he saves Lope from the facehugger.
-Ship pilot Tennessee uses Covenants cargo lift to rescue Daniels, Lope, and Walter, who claims to have eliminated David.
-Daniels crushes the xenomorph with the lift's grabber arm, allowing the group to return to Covenant.
-The following morning, a xenomorph bursts from Lope's chest, killing him.
-Daniels and Tennessee lure the creature into Covenants terraforming bay and eject it into space.
+Walter counters that David's mistaken belief that Lord Byron wrote Percy Bysshe Shelley's "Ozymandias" reflects his inaccurate grasp of human history and has led to flawed conclusions.
+David kills Walter.

+David attacks Daniels, planning to experiment on her.
+Having repaired himself, Walter surprises David and defends Daniels.
+Team member Dan Lope is attacked by a facehugger.
+Cole manages to cut it off but is killed by Oram's xenomorph.
+Covenant pilot Tennessee uses the cargo lift to rescue Daniels, Lope, and a trailing Walter.
+When the xenomorph leaps aboard, Daniels confronts it and uses a loading arm to crush it.

+Back on the Covenant, a xenomorph hatches from Lope's chest.
+Daniels and Tennessee lure it into the terraforming bay and eject it into space.

 The ship resumes its journey to Origae-6.
 As Walter places Daniels into stasis, she realizes he is actually David.
 Before she can act, the stasis pod renders her unconscious.
-Posing as Walter, David sends a transmission claiming that the crew, except Daniels and Tennessee, were killed in the supernova burst.
-He regurgitates two facehugger embryos, then assesses the slumbering colonists, planning to use them in his experiments.
+David sends a transmission claiming that the crew, except Daniels and Tennessee, were killed in the neutrino burst.
+He regurgitates two facehugger embryos and surveys the slumbering colonists, planning to use them in his experiments.